altrawan/food-recipe-api/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-## Support Developer
-1. Follow my account Github
-2. Add a Star 🌟 to this 👆 Repository

-<b>Note</b> : if you have any ideas or suggestions for this project contact me at muhammadalifputra8888@gmail.com